 - Although not common, and frequently temporary in nature, sundowning has been known to exist in persons who are not diagnosed with Alzheimer’s or any other dementia; for example, healthy elderly individuals can exhibit sundowner symptoms, particularly after surgery that involved anesthesia, or during long stays in a hospital.

-- It is common for the staff at long term facilities to have specific strategies to deal with this most hazardous time of day for residents; these generally attempt to reduce the level of noise and boost the lighting in the areas occupied by sundowning patients.
+- It is common for the staff at long term facilities to have specific strategies to deal with this most hazardous time of day for residents; they generally attempt to reduce the level of noise and boost the lighting in the areas occupied by sundowning individuals.